micans/pick/README.md

 removing those that do not start near expected primer sites (see below).
 Other applications include the computation and extraction of quantities for quality control.

-Two options to control display and handling of clipped parts of alignments are:
+### Extended view of alignments

 `--sam-aln-context=<N>` - show additional context of reference sequence and (soft-clipped) query sequence in printed alignments, e.g. with `,aln_all`, up to an additional length of `N` bases.
 This is implemented by changing the CIGAR sequence itself and introducing `X` segments (mismatched sequence), `I` segments (additional query sequence) and `D` segments (additional reference sequence).
 Hence be careful not to use this with statistics for deletions and insertions.
+This can change the CIGAR sequence and the reference offset (column 4 in SAM format).

+### Clipping exterior insertions and deletions

-`--sam-aln-trim` - convert exterior insertions and deletions (such as produced by *vsearch*) to soft-clipped sequence.
+`--sam-aln-clip` - convert exterior insertions and deletions (such as produced by *vsearch*) to soft-clipped sequence.
+This can change the CIGAR sequence and the reference offset (column 4 in SAM format).

 ### Operators to output alignments